Last Updated on June 24, 2022 by Luke Feldbrugge

 Top 5 Credit Repair Tips

 The truth is, unless you have a perfect credit score of 850, everyone can use these credit repair tips.
 Unfortunately, there’s no magic wand you can wave and instantly improve your credit score.
 But some of these credit repair tips are simple steps you can take to repair your credit over time.
 Some have almost an immediate impact, while others may take years to significantly raise your score.
 The important thing is all of these credit repair tips will help you build the type of credit history mortgage lenders like to see.
-Here are the top five credit repair tips:

 - Remove any errors or inaccuracies from your credit history report.
 Get your report: AnnualCreditReport.com